bevry/base/README.md

 [Get the `package.json` template.](https://github.com/bevry/base/blob/master/package.json)

+### Nakefiles

+Nakefiles are a standalone node file called `nakefile.js` that doesn't have any other external dependencies while providing tooling for installing, compiling, testing, and releasing your project.
+Consider them like a cross-platform Makefile built with Node.js.
+[Learn more.](https://blog.bevry.me/bevry-news-2015-weeks-34-35-36-7f1516cb2580)

-### Nakefile Configuration
+#### Nakefile Configuration

-Nakefile Configuration properties with their default values that you can customise via `nakeConfiguration` inside your `package.json` file:
+The following Nakefile configuration properties are listed below with their default values.
+You can customize them via the `nakeConfiguration` property inside your `package.json` file.

 ``` json
 {